Struct procfs::process::Process [−][src]

 (since Linux 2.6.0)

-pub fn status(&self) -> ProcResult<Status>
+pub fn status(&self) -> ProcResult<Status>[src]

-for this process, based on the /proc/[pid]/status
+Return the Status for this process, based on the /proc/[pid]/status file.

-pub fn stat(&self) -> ProcResult<Stat>
+pub fn stat(&self) -> ProcResult<Stat>[src]

-Returns the status info from /proc/[pid]/stat
+Returns the status info from /proc/[pid]/stat.

-Note that this data comes pre-loaded in the stat
+Note that this data comes pre-loaded in the stat field.
+This method is useful when you

 get the latest status data (since some of it changes while the program is running)

-pub fn loginuid(&self) -> ProcResult<u32>
+pub fn loginuid(&self) -> ProcResult<u32>[src]

 Gets the process’ login uid.
 May not be available.

-pub fn oom_score(&self) -> ProcResult<u32>
+pub fn oom_score(&self) -> ProcResult<u32>[src]

 The current score that the kernel gives to this process for the purpose of selecting a process for the OOM-killer